BorrelliConvex/design/cad/020_tokenomics/README.md

 ### Utility Token

-The Convex Coin is a utility token - it represents no more and no less than the right to use the coin to access services provided by the Convex Network.
+The Convex Coin is a utility token - it represents no more and no less than the right to use the coin to access products and/or services provided by the Convex Network.

 ### Means of exchange

 The Convex Coin should serve as a means of exchange within the ecosystem, which can be used to facilitate efficient transactions between parties on a decentralised basis.
 As such, it must be convenient to use both by network users and autonomous actors / smart contracts as a digital currency.
+Convex does not purport Convex Coin to be either or both a Unit of Account or Store of Valud.
+This distinction solely depends on how a user of the ecosystem uses Convex Coins.

 ### Capped maximum supply